Thriving In A Seasonal Industry: 3 Keys To Optimize Your Boating Business All Year

 Space & Materials – Are your docks in good shape?
 Do you need to get around to that expansion?
 How are your boat show booth supplies?
 Which boats are you featuring, which accessories will you include, what partners or suppliers will you team up with?
 Are there any maintenance or material upgrade that you can’t put off?
 Schedule them now during a seasonal shift before you get too busy again.

 Spend More Time Making Meaningful Connections with Customers

 After the conclusion of boat show season last year, numbers in attendance and boat sales showed record increases.
-Fort Lauderdale International Boat Show, the largest in-water boat show in the world, saw a boost in attendance by 7% last year; and Toronto International Boat Show, North America’s largest indoor boat show, also surpassed expectations in both sales and attendance.
+The Fort Lauderdale International Boat Show, the largest in-water boat show in the world, attracted more than 110,000 enthusiasts, roughly five percent more than in 2018.
+Meanwhile, the Toronto International Boat Show, North America’s largest indoor boat show, is also enjoying a steady annual increase in attendance, including a surprising 33 percent spike in patrons catching the event’s preview night.
 Make the most of the opportunity to promote your business!

 Host kickoff & branding events – Remember to promote your brand, not just your featured boats this season.
 Invite your customers, send tickets to your VIPs & keep track of who attends.

-Make the most of your manufacturer resources – Chances are, their marketing, branding, and swag budgets are a lot more than yours.
-Align yourself with your network and double your chances of success.
+Make the most of your manufacturer resources – Chances are, their marketing, branding, and swag budgets are a lot higher than yours.
+Align yourself with your manufacturing network and double your chances of success.

 Follow Up – Call the prospects you meet at the show & thank them for coming by, host your own events afterwards, have a clear plan in place so your sales team capitalizes on the opportunity this season.